 When I ski, I wear the Arcteryx Sentinel AR Pants.
 They are pricey (I scored mine on sale at the end of the season), but these should last me no less than a decade.
 They are hardshell, Gortex-lined pants with fully seamed waterproof zippers.
 They are super windproof, but they aren’t insulated meaning you’ll want a solid base layer underneath.

-I prefer non-insulated ski pants because on a cold day, I can always double up on long johns and the ski pants can be used for a variety of temperatures and activities.
+I prefer non-insulated ski pants because on a cold day, I can always double up on or wear thicker long johns, and the ski pants can be used for a variety of temperatures and activities throughout the entire winter season.
 During spring, they have a side zipper that allows you to vent them if you’re hot, making them a great choice for winter hiking as well.

 If you want something more budget-friendly, I recommend the North Face Freedom Insulated Snow Pants below.
-They are a basic, but solid, waterproof and insulated ski pant so they’ll keep you warm and dry.
-They’re a great choice for wintery weather and resort skiing.
+These are the ski pants I used when I first started skiing before I was fully committed to the sport.
+They are a basic, but solid, waterproof and insulated ski pant so they’ll keep you warm and dry in moderate weather conditions, making them a great choice for a winter vacation to a ski resort.

 Skiing Base Layers